Jdewi12/Roguelands-Patcher/README.md

 # Auto-Octodiff
-Uses Octodiff bundled into a .exe to automatically install a patch.
+Uses Octodiff install a patch for Roguelands.